albertvisser/scripts/readme.rst

 **vi-get-runtime**
     Get the current VI(M) version.
 Used by my Hotkeys plugin(s) for VI **viref**
-    starts vi showing vi documentation
+    starts vi(m) showing quick reference
 **vless**
-    starts vi in a mode that is supposed to resemble the `less` program **vstable**
+    starts vi(m) in a mode that is supposed to resemble the `less` program **vstable**
     start Vivaldi browser (stable version) on workspace 1 **vstart**
     start Vivaldi (snapshot) browser on workspace 1 **widevi**
-    takes two filenames and starts vi practically full screen to edit the files side-by-side **wing**
+    takes two filenames and starts vi(m) practically full screen to edit the files side-by-side **wing**
     (if installed) starts up WING editor which I sometimes use for GUI debugging **wstart**